-The thing with trading is that your probabilities of success in the short run will never be as high as they are in other areas of life.
+Prediction exists on a continuum ranging from low probability to high probability.
+And the thing with trading is that your probability of success in the short run will never be as high as it can appear to be in other areas of life.
 It’s just a fact.
 That’s why there is a lot of noise. (winners and losers come in streaks.)
 Chance plays a big role in this game.
 And it’s just something you have to learn to accept.

 The true meaning of acceptance

 Acceptance is the act of ‘being at peace with.’
 It’s about embracing.
 Acceptance literally means ‘taking what is offered’.
 It doesn’t mean just gritting your teeth and bearing the outcome.
 No, it means fully opening yourself to your present reality—acknowledging how it is, right here and now, and letting go of any internal struggle.